Shade Trees for Sale

 (Cercidyphyllum japonica)

-Considered by tree snobs to be one of the most beautiful and desirable specimen trees.
-Extremely long lived, low maintenance and attractive in all seasons.
-Leaves have an interesting round shape that flickers in the wind throughout summer, remaining disease free well into autumn when they frequently turn a golden yellow to apricot color locally (see middle picture, above).
+Considered by tree aficionados to be one of the most beautiful and desirable specimen trees.
+Extremely long lived (some are known to be over 1000 years old), low maintenance and attractive in all seasons.
+Leaves have an interesting round shape that flickers in the wind throughout summer, remaining disease free well into autumn when they turn a golden yellow to apricot color locally (see middle picture, above).
 Their only liability is the need for good garden soil and regular watering when young.
 A katsura growing in the Nakoma neighborhood in Madison is 65 ft. high.
-We're recording 15 inches of annual growth from the 21 katsuras planted throughout Cambridge, mostly in shady conditions, where growth rates are suppressed.
+We're recording 15 inches of annual growth from the 21 katsuras planted throughout Cambridge, mostly in shaded conditions, where growth rates are suppressed.
 Those planted in sunny locations have averaged 20 inches annually over the past ten years.

 Larch, American (Tamarack)